noyamirai/projectteamcreator/README.md

 npm run start:dev
 ~~~

-Both these prompts will give you access via localhost:3000.
+Both these prompts will give you access via `localhost:3000/roberrrt-s/courses` (yes, we are using one of our teachers as dummy data).
 And That's it!
 Have any trouble?
 Feel free to let us know by submitting an issue. (no e-mail yet :stuck_out_tongue:)

 ## :eyes: Usage (code examples)
 Listed below are some of the common examples with our very own CRUD operations.